LT-Kerrigan/GameDevelopment/README.md

 # Rendering  & Physics Engine with OpenGL 4.3.

-The current project consists of a graphics framework developed in C++, OpenGL 4.3., and GLEW as the foundation.
+The current project consists of a graphics framework developed in C++, OpenGL 4.3., GLEW, and GLSL as the foundation.
 On top of this framework the physics engine was developed using C++ and CUDA.

 ## Table of contents